Streptolysin: Group A Streptococcus infections

 Group A streptococcal infections are responsible for 517,000 deaths annually across the world.
 Not much is known about the exact mechanism of action in natural infections however, once the infection is present within the cells it can cause devastating effects.
 When tested in human endometrium cells, 50% of the cells were killed within the first two hours as a result of processes stimulated by Streptolysin O and SpeB proteases.
 It has also been observed that both Steptolysin O and SpeB protease limit the innate immune response.

 Streptolysin S

-Streptolysin S (SLS; sagA), is a cytolytic virulence factor which is a membe of the thiazole/oxadole-modified microcin (TOMM) family.
+Streptolysin S (SLS; sagA), is a cytolytic virulence factor which is a member of the thiazole/oxadole-modified microcin (TOMM) family.
 This cytolysin is a post-translationally modified peptide was synthesized through a natural evolutionary pathway.
 SLS is responsible for Streptococcus pyogenes β-hemolytic appearance when grown on blood agar plates.
 Its biosynthesis is not fully known; however, it is a critical virulence factor for Streptococcus pyogenes infections.
 SLS brings about its virulence by damaging soft tissue and it can also act as a signaling molecule.
 When introduced to a host it will affect its phagocytes and also help to introduce GAS across the skin barrier.